 E. H. Miller, Box 538, LaGrange, Ga., Dec.
-16.- Nov.
+16 .-Nov.
 20-Dec.
-1, we were in a good meeting at Covina, Calif., with good interest and attendance.
+1, we were in a good meeting at Covina.
+Calif., with good interest and attendance.
 One was baptized and the church seemed strengthened generally.
 Love and unity were outstanding.
 Not once did a member say aught against another, but they were all working together as Christians should.
 I was at home for a few days before going to Montgomery, Ala., for a meeting Dec.
 8-16.
 They met in their new building, which is a beautiful one.
 They have not been able to buy seats yet, so we used borrowed chairs.
 We had very good attendance, some had never before heard the gospel.
 Five were baptized, and I feel sure others will obey before long.
 They still owe several thousand dollars on their building.
 I received \$1.00 each from three people as a result of my appeal in the OPA.
 I went on a note for the balance due.
 I feel sure souls saved in the meeting were brought about by having a good, permanent place of meeting.

 Billy Orten, Route 2, Lawrenceburg, Tenn., Dec.
-17.-We are nearing the end of three months of work with the faithful congregations in southwest Arkansas work together in peace and harmony.
-God grant that and southeast Oklahoma.
+17.-We are nearing the end of three months of work with the faithful congregations in southwest Arkansas and southeast Oklahoma.
 It has been a pleasure to be associated with the brethren in these parts.
 The Seventh Street congregation in Oklahoma City is to be commended for their support in this work for several years.
 Much good has been done in these parts.
 I held meetings at Green Valley, near Dierks, Arkansas, Nov.
 24th to Dec.
 1st; and at Oak Grove, north of Foreman, Ark., Dec.
 1st through 8th.
 There were no visible results in either meeting, but we trust some good was done.
-Dec. a million.
-I have not been doing quite as well the last
+Dec.
+15th, I was with the brethren at Pine Ridge, Arkansas.